 Conclusion: When will smart glasses really become practical?

-In summary, we can see from this overview that smart glasses will still be a topic of the future in 2022.
-There were certainly exciting models on display at MWC 2022 in Barcelona, but they all still looked more like prototypes or working devices for very special purposes.
-It will probably take a while until smartglasses are really ready to be used like smartphones all day long.
+In summary, we can see from this overview that smart glasses will still be a topic of the future in 2023.
+With the increasing rumors regarding Apple's take on the market, it seems like every Asian brand is announcing something in the space, but they all still looked more like prototypes or working devices for very special purposes.
+It will probably take a while until smart glasses are really ready to be used like smartphones all day long.

 All the more reason to prepare yourself for this topic.
 Because smart glasses also come with a lot of ethical and legal concerns.
 Already, with models like the Ray-Ban Stories, you can secretly record and take photos of people who may not even realize you're wearing a video camera on your forehead.